On Saturday, I joined 250 trail runners for a hot run at the Mt.Diablo 8k/25k/50k in

 An Introduction to My Demons

-I found a cell phone in her bike bag and randomly called numbers to try and get her name – the first number was “Annie”, who turned out to be her teenage daughter.
+I found a cell phone in her bike bag and randomly called speed dial numbers to try and get her name.
+The first number was “Annie”, who turned out to be her teenage daughter.
 The cyclist, Deborah, had gone out for a solo ride from

 There were lots of familiar faces at the race, including Bev and Alan Abbs, Garett Graubins, Brian Wyatt, Kate and Keturah Morejohn, Wally Hessletime, Chuck Wilson, and of course, Race Directors Wendell and Sarah Doman.
 Everyone was looking forward to what this race could dish out.
 Garett was here to defend his

 Jeff, Garett, and Jason Reid (25k) set a quick pace from the start, with the Abbs and Rob Evans in a group just behind them.
 The pitch got steep fast, and it didn’t take long for all of us to be whittled down to a brisk walk.
 I was drinking my water quickly, and at our pace, it would be over 80 minutes to reach the first aid station.
 As the temperature climbed above 70 degrees, we all understood

 Just when I thought I was suffering in the heat, Graham Cooper went by in his “heat training outfit” – black wool hat, gloves, black jacket, black shorts – with sweat pouring off of him.
 I guess that’s what it takes to win States!
 Rob Evans came by soon after him, looking strong and running the steep hills.
 We made it up the steepest climb and into the saddle, and were rewarded with the first aid station (mile 8.4).
 I was out of food and water, so I stocked up on both.